Dodgers vs. Pirates: Betting Trends, Records ATS, Home/Road Splits

 Dodgers Recent Betting Performance

-- The Dodgers have three wins against the spread in their last five chances.
+- The Dodgers have played as the favorite in 10 of their past 10 games and have won five of those contests.

 Dodgers Betting Records & Stats

-- The Dodgers have been the moneyline favorite 71 total times this season.
-They've gone 41-30 in those games.
+- The Dodgers have won 56.9% of the games this season when they were the moneyline favorite (41-31).

-- When it has played as moneyline favorites with odds of -225 or shorter, Los Angeles has an 8-5 record (winning 61.5% of its games).
+- When it has played as moneyline favorites with odds of -250 or shorter, Los Angeles has a 7-5 record (winning 58.3% of its games).

-- The implied moneyline probablility for this matchup gives the Dodgers a 69.2% chance to win.
+- Based on this matchup's moneyline, the Dodgers have an implied win probability of 71.4%.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!